Education and Schools in Turkey

 International schools in Turkey

-Most international schools are based in Ankara and Istanbul, with these schools covering various international curricula and teaching in a number of foreign languages, including English, German and French.
+Most international schools are based in Ankara and Istanbul.
+These schools cover various international curricula and teach in several foreign languages, including English, German and French.

-Spaces are often limited at international schools in Turkey, particularly in Ankara, which has a large diplomatic community due to the number of foreign embassies in the city, so expat parents need to plan well ahead to secure a spot for their child.
+Spaces are often limited at international schools in Turkey.
+This is particularly true in Ankara, which has a large diplomatic community due to the number of foreign embassies in the city.
+So, expat parents need to plan well ahead to secure a spot for their child.

-Most international schools offer students the opportunity to learn the Turkish language, and have field trips and cultural activities to assist children to assimilate better into Turkish culture and society.
+Most international schools offer students the opportunity to learn the Turkish language.
+They also have field trips and cultural activities to assist children to assimilate better into Turkish culture and society.

-Tuition at private and international schools is very expensive, so it is important to factor this into one's contract when negotiating a package for relocation to Turkey.
+Tuition at private and international schools is very expensive.
+It is important to factor this into one's contract when negotiating a package for relocation to Turkey.